Mykola-Veryha/default_content_ui/README.md

 User allowed to export content with Export Form `/admin/content/default-content/export`
 1. Define Entity type IDs (by default `node, taxonomy_term, media, file, menu_link_content, block_content`)
 2. Also user can define Entity IDs to select Entities to export
-3. After form submit downloadable link with archived content will be generated
+3. After form submit downloadable link with archived content will be generated.
 4. To import default content on site install (in case of deployment website to the new environment or auto-test implementation) developer should:
-   * extract previously archived content to the `stored-content` folder in this module directory
+   * copy previously archived content to the `stored-content` folder in this module directory.
+     * `content.zip` filename expected by default.
+If you'll store archive in other name, please provide it in import method (see comments inside install function)
    * add new task to the `hook_install_tasks` in profile file:
 ```
 /**